drmikehenry/install-linux/install-linux.md

        </ActionProperties>
       </gui>

-- (manual) Set "Move tab to the right" shortcut to Ctrl+Shift+Right.
+- MANUAL: Set "Move tab to the right" shortcut to Ctrl+Shift+Right.
   Note: default is Ctrl+Alt+Right; this reassigns the key from "Focus Right Terminal".